ArunVG1963/django-vlog/README.md

 The height and width of cards has not been easily managed.

-As part of utilising the grid layout from bootstrap in Tips webpage, i.e the readmore.html, this has ensured that cards are splayed correctly in the center of the viewport.

 Testing of buttons on cards has worked as expected.
 Only the home button has been setup to link back to index.html

 Using chrome dev tools, divs and elements were examined.
 An error with favicons link appeared intermittently.
 This will be examined

 ### Validation
-W3C html validation was undertaken on index.html, getinvolved.html, and readmore.html
+W3C html validation was undertaken on index.html, show.html, and edit.html and delete.html pages

 Warnings but no errors detected.
 W3C CSS validation was undertaken with iterative correction of typos and properties for fonts that do not exist removed.

 ## Deployment

 ### Deployment Process
-Briefly describe the deployment process to GitHub Pages or another cloud platform.
-Mention any specific challenges encountered during deployment.
+Deployment to Heroku is pending

 ## Reflection on Development Process